 What is the difference between a hobbyist, professional and luxury band?

 Hobbyist band = a band of musicians who do not perform professionally as full-time musicians

 A hobbyist band is made up of musicians who typically rehearse and perform together at the weekends.
 These may be people who hold full-time jobs during the week and enjoy gigging with friends at the weekend.

 Whilst you might save a bit of money by booking a hobbyist band, you cannot be guaranteed that the performance will be nearly as good as a professional band.
-Professional musicians are practicing and performing every day, which means they’re always on top form and their bands are extremely tight.
+Professional musicians are practising and performing every day, which means they’re always on top form and their bands are extremely tight.
 A hobbyist band, by contrast, may not be as well-rehearsed, and will probably have a lot less performing experience.

 Hobbyist bands often cost the same as student bands.
 Booking students, even students at music college, can be extremely risky.
-Yes, the musicians may be talented performers, but they do not have experience of performing at hundreds of functions and private events, which means mistakes and logistical problems are much more likely to occur.
+Yes, the musicians may be talented performers, but they do not have experience performing at hundreds of functions and private events, which means mistakes and logistical problems are much more likely to occur.

 Professional = a band of full-time musicians who earn the majority of their income through performance

 Professional bands are usually made up of musicians who have trained at prestigious music colleges before becoming full-time musicians.
 Not only will they feature musicians of the highest technical ability, but these musicians will probably have a better ear and sense of musicality than musicians who do not practice and perform on a near-daily basis.